xxrobot/deal/README.md

 # Installation
 Run `npm install`

-run `node index`
+To run use `node --use-strict index`

-visit localhost
+visit localhost:3000
+Click "New Game"
+Click "Draw Cards"

 #Vocabulary

-deck: stack of cards, generated and in order
-stack: shuffled cards
+const CARDS: unique individual cards

+When you click "New Game"
+`makeDeck()` is called and makes the duplicate cards.
+This gets saved to `deck`.
+Then that get shuffled.